quickstrom/quickstrom/docs/introduction.md

 # Introduction

-Quickstrom aims for you to:
+By using Quickstrom, you will:

 - **Reduce testing effort**